IR0NBYTE/secoc/README.md

 ## SecOC Key Extractor

 This repository contains scripts to extract SecOC keys.
-See the related [blog post](https://icanhack.nl/blog/secoc-key-extraction/) for more details.
 Confirmed working by users on the following vehicles:
  - 2021-2023 RAV4 Prime
  - 2021 Sienna LE
- - 2019 Yaris Hypbrid (France eddition) Contributed by me.
+ - 2019 Yaris Hybrid (France eddition).

 ## Read this first
  - THIS IS AT YOUR OWN RISK